LegoTypes/ha-synthetic-sensors/Feature_Planning_Syn2_Advanced_Synthetic_Sensors.md

 ⚠️ **All synthetic sensors MUST have unique IDs** - the package uses these for all internal operations:

-Use sensor attributes the way HA new architecture uses them as defined in developer_attribute_readme.md Use modern Poetry (poetry env activate, poetry install --with dev, poetry run, poetry shell is deprectated, etc.)
+Use sensor attributes the way HA new architecture uses them as defined in developer_attribute_readme.md Use modern Poetry (poetry env activate, poetry install --with dev, poetry run, poetry shell is deprecated, etc.)

 - **Entity ID Generation**: `sensor.syn2_{unique_id}` or `sensor.syn2_{sensor_id}_{formula_id}`
 - **Service Operations**: All services accept `sensor_id` or `entity_id`, never friendly names